johnsonjh/6CROSS/README.md

-* For reproducible builds using `BMAP`, the `DATE` pseudo-op honours the standard [`SOURCE_DATE_EPOCH`](https://reproducible-builds.org/docs/source-date-epoch/) environment variable (a decimal Unix time, interpreted as UTC); when it is set, `DATE` emits a fixed date word instead of reading the live clock.
+* For reproducible builds using `BMAP`, the `DATE` pseudo-op honours the standard [`SOURCE_DATE_EPOCH`](https://reproducible-builds.org/docs/source-date-epoch/) environment variable.
+When set, `DATE` emits a fixed date word instead of reading the live clock.

 ## How the port works